-2. Mljet National Park – large and small saltwater lake
+2. Mljet National Park – a large and small saltwater lake

 Part of Mljet island is a national park with a daily ferry connection from Dubrovnik and Korcula island.
-On the north-west side, there are two saltwater lakes.
+On the northwest side, there are two saltwater lakes.
 Small lake (Malo Jezero and Big lake (Veliko Jezero).
 Both have idyllic locations for safe and great lake swimming.
-Big lake has its own Melita island with a Benedictine Monastery on it.
+The big lake has its own Melita island with a Benedictine Monastery on it.

 Entry points are via Pomena or Polace ferry ports and then you can walk to the lakes.
 Entry to the national park is paid.

 Access: easy by ferry or private boat.
 Boat traffic: low.
 Swimming options: all options.
 Self-supported: escort advised.
 Facilities: mid-range (apartments, a few smaller hotels, restaurants, beach, bar).
 Cost: 125 Kuna (16 Euro) per person.

 3. Lastovo Archipelago National Park